 You can search for individual words and phrases in all the answers.
 If you cannot find the answer to your question, please get in touch.

 These guidelines were developed in accordance with government and sector-specific guidance.
 Wherever you are on campus, we recommend washing your hands and using hand sanitizer regularly, and being courteous to your fellow members of the community.

-Location: Research, teaching and non-library-managed study spaces
+Location: Research, teaching study and in-person exam spaces